pantor/inja/README.md

 ### Statements

-Statements can be written with the `{% ... %}` syntax.
+Statements can be written either with the `{% ... %}` syntax or the `##` syntax for entire lines.
 The most important statements are loops, conditions and file includes.
 All statements can be nested.

 #### Loops